 This is perhaps our greatest fear.
 Without such clarity, we feel we can’t choose, can’t act.

 It was a lesson hard learned for me.
 To consume less and build more.
 To read less and write more.

 ‘We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.’Aristotle

-Expertise and skill are built brick by brick through diligent practice, but the ultimate aim is not to understand how to play music or paint, it’s to put all the understanding aside and embody the knowledge in action.
-(In Taoism its called Wu Wei, which means effortless action, psychology calls it ‘Flow’.
-The 4th stage of competence.
-That is Unconscious Competence.)
+Expertise and skill are built brick by brick through diligent practice, but the ultimate aim is not to understand how to play music or paint.
+It’s to put all the understanding aside and embody the knowledge in action and make music, or art.

 Don’t just talk the talk, walk the walk.